MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Remove-GPLink.md

 Specifies the name of the domain controller that this cmdlet contacts to complete the operation.
 You can specify either the fully qualified domain name (FQDN) or the host name.

-If you do not specify the name by using the **Server** parameter, the primary domain controller (PDC) emulator is contacted.
+If you do not specify the name using the **Server** parameter, the primary domain controller (PDC) emulator is contacted.

 You can also refer to the **Server** parameter by its built-in alias, **DC**.
 For more information, see [about_Aliases](/powershell/module/microsoft.powershell.core/about/about_aliases).